How To Make the Most out of Speaking at Events! Tamal Web Speaking at React Conf Dhaka

 By the time I had the mic to speak about React, I was already super comfortable with the place, the people, other speakers, and the event organizers.

 The only tough part was to speak out the things I prepared.
 I started off slowly and then it took off.
 I connected with my audience and I could felt they were hooked.

 I prepared a talk about understanding react, since most of the people were beginners in React, they seem to enjoy it.

 After my session when I sat down, many developers came to me and asked various React and Node-related questions.
 I answered them as much as I could.
 I helped them with tips and shared my experience, which they appreciated.

 When attending an event, it’s a good thing to answer and share your knowledge.
 I also got the chance to ask many questions and learn a lot from other speakers:

 After Event and Online Connections

-If you speak at your local community, you too can get better at your craft and network with lots of awesome and talented people.
+If you speak in your local community, you too can get better at your craft and network with lots of awesome and talented people.